All That Glitters: Britain's Next Jewellery Star

 All That Glitters: Britain's Next Jewellery Star is a BBC reality show that began airing on BBC Two on 13 April 2021.
 In the show, jewellers compete to be named "Britain's Next Jewellery Star".
 A spin-off of the format of The Great British Bake Off, the programme is presented by Katherine Ryan, with judges Shaun Leane and Solange Azagury-Partridge (series 1) and Dinny Hall (series 2).
 The second series began airing on BBC Two in August 2022.
+It was confirmed on 7 April 2023, that a third season would not be commissioned and the series was axed by the BBC.